kurtisdmiller/personal-site/content/course/public-speaking/lesson-plan/preparation-outlines.md

 **Rationale:** Preparing an outline will help you prepare, research, and organize your presentation.
 Outlining is a key competency in Public Speaking.

-**Formative Assessment:**

-* Download the activity document from the Learning Management System
-* Re-order the main points in the document so they work as an outline
-* Upload the document to the Activity Dropbox for this week

 # Materials Needed